ShizukaDonaghue/happy-beans/TESTING.md

 </details>

 ### JavaScript
-[JSHint](https://jshint.com/) was used to validate JavaScript codes used in the application and no issues or errors were found.
+JavaScript codes used in the application were validated using [JSHint](https://jshint.com/) and no issues or errors were found.

 <details>
   <summary>JavaScript Codes - No issues or errors</summary>